newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/moving-company-license.md

 * Overnight parking address for your vehicles
 *  `Designated agent|process-agent`
 *  `EIN|ein` or SSN if you're not required to have an EIN
-* Name and contact information for every officer, director, and anyone with an ownership interest in the company
+* Name, plus contact information, for every officer, director, and anyone with an ownership interest in the company
 * Copy of a fully executed `tariff|mover-tariff`
 * Profit and Loss statement for the past 12 months
 *  `Certificate of Formation or Authority|certificate-formation`